Mark L. Smith (physician): Early life and education

-Smith was certified by the American Board of Plastic Surgery in 2000, and recertified in 2008.
-Smith began doing volunteer medical work in 1993, traveling to Guatemala with Healing the Children to perform cleft lip and cleft palate surgeries.
-Since then he has worked and volunteered at clinics and hospitals in countries as diverse as Peru, Egypt, Ghana, Israel and Vietnam.

 Career

-Smith is Chief of Plastic Surgery at Mount Sinai Beth Israel Medical Center.
+Smith is chief of Plastic Surgery at Mount Sinai Beth Israel Medical Center.
 He has been an attending physician at Mount Sinai Morningside and Mount Sinai West since 1999, at the New York Eye and Ear Infirmary since 2001, and at St. Vincent's Medical Center from 2002 to 2010.
-Smith serves as Director of Plastic Surgery for Continuum Cancer Centers of New York, a multi-hospital cancer program including Beth Israel, Mount Sinai Morningside, Mount Sinai West, and New York Eye and Ear Infirmary.
-He has developed numerous programs at Continuum including the Oncoplastic Breast Reconstruction Program, the Facial Nerve Program, the Lymphedema program and the Continuum Cleft Palate and Craniofacial Center.
-He is a Professor of Surgery at Icahn School of Medicine at Mount Sinai.
+He serves as director of Plastic Surgery for Continuum Cancer Centers of New York, a multi-hospital cancer program including Beth Israel, Mount Sinai Morningside, Mount Sinai West, and New York Eye and Ear Infirmary.
+He has developed numerous programs at Continuum, including the Oncoplastic Breast Reconstruction Program, the Facial Nerve Program, the Lymphedema program, and the Continuum Cleft Palate and Craniofacial Center.
+He is a professor of Surgery at Icahn School of Medicine at Mount Sinai.

-Smith is a diplomate of the American Board of Plastic Surgery and a Fellow of the American College of Surgeons.
-He is also a member of professional societies such as the American Society of Plastic Surgeons.
-From 2001 to 2013, he has been recognized by Best Doctors as one of the "Best Doctors in America."

-Publishing and Media
+Publishing and media

-Smith has published chapters and articles in numerous textbooks and medical journals including Head and Neck, Plastic and Reconstructive Surgery, Laryngoscope, Operative Plastic Surgery, Pediatric Annals, Annals of Plastic Surgery, The Breast Journal, The Journal of Reconstructive Miscrosurgery and Microsurgery.
+Smith has published chapters and articles in numerous textbooks and medical journals, including Head and Neck, Plastic and Reconstructive Surgery, Laryngoscope, Operative Plastic Surgery, Pediatric Annals, Annals of Plastic Surgery, The Breast Journal, The Journal of Reconstructive Miscrosurgery, and Microsurgery.

 In January 2008, he performed a live webcast for OR Live demonstrating breast reconstruction using the DIEP flasp for a patient undergoing bilateral nipple-sparing mastectomies.

 In May 2009, he was profiled in a three-part documentary entitled A Change of Face, which aired on MSNBC-TV (episode 0427).
 The mini−series followed patients through the surgical treatment of facial disfigurements.

 Smith has also been an invited medical expert on the CBS Early Show and CNN.